Victoria Grover – 5 nights in the Utah desert with a broken leg

 “I don’t know if ecstasy is the right word, but I was just really, really happy, It had been so many years since I’d been there, and so many years since I’d been able to do anything like that.
 So I felt like I was flying down that trail.
 And I got down the trail.
 And then I, kind of, went up more into the hills, and I got higher up.
 I was so happy.”

-Being too involved in her hike, Victoria didn’t notice it was getting dark until she was a considerable distance away from her car, and upon realising her situation started to head back.
-Before long it was to dark to travel safely and after slipping within 3 feet of a cliff, she decided to stay put and wait until light.
+Being too involved in her hike, Victoria didn’t notice it was getting dark until she was a considerable distance away from her car, and upon realizing her situation started to head back.
+Before long it was too dark to travel safely and after slipping within 3 feet of a cliff, she decided to stay put and wait until light.

 That first night in the wilderness not only passed by without incident, but Victoria actually enjoyed it, later stating in an interview:

 At first light Victoria set off for her car, walking in what she believed to be the safest route back.
-She began to walk down a series of small 4 to 5 feet ledges that led into a large bowl, something she believed to have been a waterfall many years ago.
-On each ledge she would lower her gear first, then gently hop down and repeated this until she was at the last ledge.
+She began to walk down a series of small 4 to 5-foot ledges that led into a large bowl, something she believed to have been a waterfall many years ago.
+On each ledge, she would lower her gear first, then gently hop down and repeat this until she was at the last ledge.

 After dawn came on Thursday morning she told herself that today was the day she’d be rescued, but the day passed and even though she was making as much noise as possible all day, no one came.
 That was the first night her spirits were crushed, and she later claimed she spent the night very angry and began to shout and cry from frustration and fear.
 That night was the first time she told herself that she was going to die, one of the most important things not to tell yourself in a survival situation.

-Victoria’s situation was made worse by her type 2 diabetes, and since she didn’t take any food with her she was now at a point were she hadn’t eaten anything for almost 4 whole days.
-She remembers not needing to pee for a long time, a bad sign which shows her kidneys may be failing, also she didn’t shiver during the night time cold, another serious sign and one of the factors that led her to believed she was going to die.
+Victoria’s situation was made worse by her type 2 diabetes, and since she didn’t take any food with her she was now at a point where she hadn’t eaten anything for almost 4 whole days.
+She remembers not needing to pee for a long time, a bad sign which shows her kidneys may be failing, also she didn’t shiver during the nighttime cold, another serious sign and one of the factors that led her to believe she was going to die.

 The next morning was going to be the last morning she would ever see, as her condition wouldn’t allow her to survive another night, but as she lay there next to that stream that kept her alive, the sound of a helicopter in the distance caught her attention.

-She sat up and soon it came into view, quickly spotting the frantically waving Victoria laying next to a stream.
-She was picked up and taken straight to hospital were she called her husband and thanked him for the effort everyone put in searching for her.
-This is when he replied, “No ones been looking for you.
+She sat up and soon it came into view, quickly spotting the frantically waving Victoria lying next to a stream.
+She was picked up and taken straight to the hospital where she called her husband and thanked him for the effort everyone put in searching for her.
+This is when he replied, “No one’s been looking for you.
 No one even knew you were missing.”

-While she was in hospital getting surgery for her leg reporters started to call, all of which she didn’t want to speak to initially, but after so many kept calling for so long, she eventually gave in and met a group of them to give an interview.
+While she was in the hospital getting surgery for her leg, reporters started to call, all of which she didn’t want to speak to initially, but after so many kept calling for so long, she eventually gave in and met a group of them to give an interview.

 She even stated in a TV interview that she didn’t tell anyone where she’d be, which leads us to one of the most important survival tips of all time, Tell someone where you’re going and when you’ll be back.